2

 Multiple expansion opportunities

 AI rollups can command higher valuation multiples when technology meaningfully transforms the business.
-Automation and data integration reduce risk, stabilize cash flows, and make revenue more predictable.
+Data and AI integration for business reduce risk, stabilize cash flows, and make revenue more predictable.
 Proprietary models or embedded AI capabilities create quasi-software characteristics, allowing service firms to be valued more like tech companies.

 While moving from traditional service valuations (~5-9× EBITDA) to tech-enabled or AI-augmented service multiples (~10-17×) is common.
 Mid-teens and above valuations are typically justified by a combination of recurring or contractually sticky revenue, double-digit organic growth, strong margin profile, category scarcity, and demonstrated scalability - factors that AI capabilities can enhance but are not a prerequisite for.